Milnor Fiber Consistency via Flatness: Introduction

-This theorem, as mentioned, will ultimately allow us to use the flatness of the normal cone to the critical locus to control the behavior of smooth fibers in a family of holomorphic function germs.
+This theorem, as mentioned, will ultimately allow us to use the flatness of the normal cone to the critical locus to control the behavior of smooth fibers in a family of holomorphic function germs by way of a smooth locally trivial fibration similar to those considered in \cite{art_fibr} (although note Remark \ref{rmk:setgerm} for a technical distinction).
 Also as mentioned, it is not always necessary to consider the full normal cone --- the flatness of the critical locus will be enough when there are, in some appropriate sense, vector fields witnessing the existence of the Milnor fibration of the function being deformed.
 We collect both of these results in the following theorem, which we will prove in Section \ref{sec:fibthm}: